Lewes House

 Lewes, East Sussex

-A two-storey family home.
-The main body of the house is a simple two-storey pitched roof structure, but with a ridge line that is carved away to break down the building's scale and reflect the cliff contours behind.
-Corten cladding installation.
-The gables and handmade ash-glazed brickwork, traditional to the town, help it to tie in well with the street.
+Built as a family home, the main body of the house is a simple two-storey pitched roof structure, but with a ridge line that is carved away to break down the building's scale and reflect the cliff contours behind.

 Awards

-• Sunday Times British Homes Award for One-off House or Extension (2,500-5,000 sq ft)
+• Sunday Times British Homes Award 2016 for One-off House or Extension (2,500-5,000sq ft)

 • The Friends of Lewes Design Awards 2016 for making 'a significant contribution to the enhancement of the character of Lewes'